LeeMarshall1113/Sora2Detector/README.md

 ## 🚀 Future Enhancements

 * More accurate AI models trained with more data
-* Fix the bug with the output of some being blank when it should say ai (high priority bugfix)
 * Have the option for batch testing
 * Have a lightweight option availible
 * Make the website function properly for hosting